-If you and your spouse agree on all relevant issues in your divorce, such as property division and child custody, you can file for an Order of Separate Maintenance and Support.
-An Order of Separate Maintenance and Support is a temporary order and does not cover the issue of divorce—or end the parties’ marriage.
-Issues such as child custody, visitation and support, property division, spousal support, and other issues beyond the actual divorce.
+If you and your spouse agree on all relevant issues in your divorce – such as property division and child custody – you can file for an Order of Separate Maintenance and Support.
+An Order of Separate Maintenance and Support is a final court order that is granted if the parties have not been separated for a year, and it does not cover the issue of divorce or end the parties’ marriage.
+It can, however, make the one-year separation period easier on both parties by providing clear guidelines as to how property and responsibilities will be divided.
+In the state of South Carolina, an Order of Separate Maintenance and Support addresses issues such as child custody, visitation and support, property division, spousal support, and other issues beyond the actual divorce.

 In South Carolina, a contested divorce arises where you and your spouse cannot agree on the terms of separation.
 Couples might need to go through mediation or litigation to resolve the necessary issues, which can take significantly more time.
 Your case is then heard by a Judge, who will decide on a resolution to the issues or review and approve an agreement between the parties.

 In certain exceptional cases, a couple's desire to fight each other may be greater than their desire to come to an agreement.
 This can result in a divorce that not only takes a great deal of time, but is also very expensive.
 These cases typically revolve around disputes regarding things like child support, custody, or alimony.
 South Carolina family courts will allow for a period of “discovery” - which permits each party to acquire evidence from their spouse.
 The entire process can take months and can be financially costly to both spouses.